No matter what type of role you want to fill, there is an abundance of talent waiting to be snapped up.

 Taking on an apprentice can greatly benefit your business as they bring new ideas, skills and energy to your company and could potentially become a full-time employee.

 Work experience is an opportunity for you to introduce young people to the reality of working life, while benefiting from their ideas and hard work.
 Offering work experience can help you to develop your own talent, young people who grow along with your company, potentially turning into loyal employees.
-You do not need to pay students on work experience.

 The Ministry of Defence’s Career Transition Partnership (CTP) connects a wide range of experienced, trained and skilled ex-service people with employers.